 MScIE students can opt to take MPhil-PhD courses offered by the Department of Information Engineering.
-MPhil-PhD courses to be offered in 2015-16 are listed below:
+MPhil-PhD courses to be offered in recent years are listed below:

 ENGG5383(IERG5240) Applied Cryptography

 This is a graduate-level course on cryptography.
 It focuses on the definitions and constructions of various cryptographic schemes and protocols, as well as their applications.
 Useful tools for securing practical systems and emerging techniques in the applied research community will be introduced.
 No prior knowledge of security, cryptography, or number theory is required.